 Inside, the Serratus and some extra spare foam pieces.
 Outside of that, nothing else was included in my box.

-Again though, I really do wish this had some type of option for termination detachable, or a detachable shell input.
+Again though, I do wish this had some type of option for termination detachable, or a detachable shell input.
 I do not like being stuck with what I have.
-I feel like FiiO EM5 really got this right by using the same termination side detachable cable that allows you to use really any type of termination you can think of.
+I feel like FiiO EM5 got this right by using the same termination side detachable cable that allows you to use any type of termination you can think of.

-I do admit, though, the case is really nice.
+I do admit, though, the case is nice.
 It has a nice balance of hardness and size.
-All too often, expensive IEMs lately came in a tiny little box that forces you to wrap up the cable tightly just to fit into it, but this Serratus case is rectangle-shaped and allows me to gently wrap and coil the cable and lay it inside without the wire crumbling around itself.
+All too often, expensive IEMs come in a tiny little box that forces you to wrap up the cable tightly just to fit into it, but this Serratus case is rectangle-shaped and allows me to gently wrap and coil the cable and lay it inside without the wire crumbling around itself.

 The low end of the Serratus is very dense and very pure in tone and presentation type.
 Compared to something like the FiiO FF3, the Serratus has less quantity, but significantly more quality.

 This is a bass moderate experience, definitely a few steps up from bass light and that makes me so happy to hear.
-I love my bass, and this Serratus is an earbud that I would actually want to use on the go.
+I love my bass, and this Serratus is an earbud that I would want to use on the go.

 The quality factor is another story, it is leagues ahead of any other earbud I currently have to test with.
 In fact, I’ll go ahead and say it’s the cleanest earbud I’ve ever used, period.